<<Previous | Story Intro | Return to Stories | Next >>

 "Which they did," Sam observed.

 "But not what will be released to the general public, or even to the politicians who will no doubt become involved.
 As of right now, the president doesn't plan to tell the Oversight Committee anything.
-The cover story has been put into place, and even if there are those who suspect something more is going on, it'll be impossible to prove," Hammond finished.
+The cover story has been put into place, and even if there are those who suspect something more is going on, it will be impossible to prove," Hammond finished.

 Casey's stomach rumbled loudly.
 She blushed brightly, lowered her eyes.